DocF/multispectral-object-detection/README.md

 # Multispectral-Object-Detection

 ## Intro
-Multispectral Object Detection with Yolov5
+Multispectral Object Detection with Yolov5 and Transformer